melizalab/spyks/README.md

 ### Installation Notes

 - To compile models, you'll need a C++ compiler that's compliant with the C++11 or later standard and the boost libraries installed (specifically boost odeint)
-- `pybind11` may not install its headers correctly if it's installed when `python setup.py install` is called.
+- If installing from source, use `pip install .` (or `pip install -e .` for a live/development install) rather than `python setup.py install`. `pybind11` may not install its headers correctly otherwise.
 If you get errors about missing headers running `spykscc`, try reinstalling `pip uninstall pybind11; pip install pybind11`